-RFC1303 [5] uses the MODULE-CONFORMANCE macro to describe an agent's capabilities with respect to one or more MIB modules.
-Converting such a description for use with the SMIv2 requires these changes:
+RFC 1303 [RFC1303] uses the MODULE-CONFORMANCE macro to describe an agent's capabilities with respect to one or more MIB modules.

+Frye, et al. Best Current Practice [Page 9] Converting such a description for use with the SMIv2 requires these changes:

-- The macro name AGENT-CAPABILITIES SHOULD be used instead of (1) MODULE-CONFORMANCE. - (2) The STATUS clause SHOULD be added, with a value of 'current'. - (3) All occurrences of the CREATION-REQUIRES clause MUST either be omitted if appropriate, or be changed such that the semantics are consistent with RFC2580 [9].
+- The macro name AGENT-CAPABILITIES MUST be used instead of (1) MODULE-CONFORMANCE. - (2) The STATUS clause MUST be added, with a value of 'current'. - (3) All occurrences of the CREATION-REQUIRES clause MUST either be omitted if appropriate, or be changed such that the semantics are consistent with RFC 2580 [RFC2580].

-In order to ease coexistence, object groups defined in an SMIv1 compliant MIB module may be referenced by the INCLUDES clause of an invocation of the AGENT-CAPABILITIES macro: upon encountering a reference to an OBJECT IDENTIFIER subtree defined in an SMIv1 MIB module, all leaf objects which are subordinate to the subtree and have a STATUS clause value of mandatory are deemed to be INCLUDED.
+In order to ease coexistence, object groups defined in an SMIv1 compliant MIB module may be referenced by the INCLUDES clause of an invocation of the AGENT-CAPABILITIES macro: upon encountering a reference to an OBJECT IDENTIFIER subtree defined in an SMIv1 MIB module, all leaf objects which are subordinate to the subtree and have a STATUS clause value of mandatory are deemed to be INCLUDEd.
 (Note that this method is ambiguous when different revisions of an SMIv1 MIB have different sets of mandatory objects under the same subtree; in such cases, the only solution is to rewrite the MIB using the SMIv2 in order to define the object groups unambiguously.)

-3. Translating Notifications Parameters
+3. Translating Notification Parameters

 This section describes how parameters used for generating notifications are translated between the format used for SNMPv1 notification protocol operations and the format used for SNMPv2 notification protocol operations.
 The parameters used to generate a notification are called 'notification parameters'.
-The format of parameters used for SNMPv1 notification protocol operations is refered to in this document as 'SNMPv1 notification parameters'.
-The format of parameters used for SNMPv2 notification protocol operations is refered to in this document as 'SNMPv2 notification parameters'.
+The format of parameters used for SNMPv1 notification protocol operations is referred to in this document as 'SNMPv1 notification parameters'.
+The format of parameters used for SNMPv2 notification protocol operations is referred to in this document as 'SNMPv2 notification parameters'.